 - Words of Affirmation: People who care about words of affirmation feel loved when their partner says kind and encouraging things to show love and appreciation.

-- When their partner takes care of practical tasks and does something for them to show love, people who value acts of service feel loved.
+- Acts of Service: When their partner takes care of practical tasks and does something for them to show love, people who value acts of service feel loved.

-- People who like getting gifts feel loved when a partner gives them a gift as a sign of their love.
+- Receiving Gifts: People who like getting gifts feel loved when a partner gives them a gift as a sign of their love.

-- People who value quality time feel loved when their partner gives them their full attention and spends time with them doing things they both enjoy.
+- Quality Time: People who value quality time feel loved when their partner gives them their full attention and spends time with them doing things they both enjoy.

-- People who like to be touched feel loved when their partner holds their hand, hugs them, or cuddles with them.
+- Physical Touch: People who like to be touched feel loved when their partner holds their hand, hugs them, or cuddles with them.

 Your toxic girlfriend is acting up, but perhaps she has a workload equal to Donald Trump during his presidency.
 She has time to make plans with friends, and when she’s done with work, she doesn’t have time for you.

-Numerous research has discovered a connection between stress and negative relationship outcomes like arguments, lower relationship satisfaction, and decreased intimacy.
-For instance, stress has been associated with more aggressive conduct in relationships, such as verbal and physical anger toward a partner, according to a study published in the journal “Stress and Health.”
+Numerous research studies have discovered a connection between stress and negative relationship outcomes like arguments, lower relationship satisfaction, and decreased intimacy.

 Additionally, according to psychologist and relationship expert Dr. John Gottman, stress can result in “emotional hijacking,” when someone acts differently from how they usually do.
 They could become angry or abusive against their partner as a result.